Skip to main content

 The Real Story Behind the Numbers

-Here's what the data actually tells us: In Q1 2025 alone, AI-related job postings jumped 25.2% compared to the same period last year, with over 35,000 AI positions available across the US.
+Here's what the data actually tells us: In Q1 2025 alone, AI-related job postings jumped 25.2% compared to the same period last year, with over 35,000 AI positions available across the US, according to market analysis from Veritone's Q1 2025 labor market report.
 The median salary for these roles? $156,998.
 Not too shabby, right?

 But wait, there's more to this story.
 While everyone's focused on the scary automation headlines, something interesting is happening.
-According to PwC's latest research, industries most exposed to AI are seeing productivity growth that's nearly quadrupled – from 7% to 27% between 2018-2024.
-And here's the kicker: job numbers are actually growing even in roles considered most automatable
+According to PwC's Global AI Jobs Barometer 2025, industries most exposed to AI are seeing productivity growth that's nearly quadrupled – from 7% to 27% between 2018-2024.
+And here's the kicker: job numbers are actually growing even in roles considered "most automatable".

 Remember when everyone said soft skills were nice-to-have?
 Those days are over.
 Here's what I'm seeing in the market right now:

-Emotional intelligence demand is expected to increase by six times across industries.
+Demand for emotional intelligence and soft skills is growing significantly across industries – some estimates suggest demand has increased multiple times over in recent years.
 Companies are finally realizing that while AI can crunch numbers and automate processes, it can't read a room, navigate office politics, or comfort a frustrated customer.

 The most in-demand human skills right now include: